Q & A Library

 Answer (Published 8/3/2009)

 From your description, the red spots sound like angiomas, which are sometimes called cherry angiomas.
-They are harmless growths that tend to occur more frequently as you get older.
+Red spots on skin that turn out to be angiomas are harmless growths that tend to occur more frequently as you get older.
 They usually run in families and are named for their bright, red color (although some are purplish).
-They are usually smooth, about the size of a pinhead and are overgrowths of blood vessels.
+These small red dots on skin are usually smooth, about the size of a pinhead and are overgrowths of blood vessels.
 They typically appear on the trunk, although you may see them on the neck, face, arms and legs.
 Although most angiomas are very small, they can grow to as much as 1/4 inch across and assume a mushroom-like look.
 We don't know the cause.

-I checked with Chicago dermatologist Carolyn Jacobs, M.D., about treatments for these spots.
+I checked with Chicago dermatologist Carolyn Jacobs, M.D., about treatments for red spots on skin.
 Since they're not a threat to health, there is no reason to remove them unless you don't like their appearance.
 In that case, Dr. Jacobs said your dermatologist can zap them away with an electric needle or a laser.
 Removal usually doesn't leave a scar.
 Remember that cosmetic procedures aren't covered by insurance, so if you want your angiomas removed, you'll have to pay for the procedure out of pocket.